lockevod/Karoo-KDoubleType/README.md

 - Thanks to DC Rainmaker for the great guide to sideload apps.
 - Thanks to Boxicons for the great icons.
 - Thanks to iconduck.com for the great icons.
+- Credits and copyright.
+Please respect license and specific parts licencsers (icons, etc).
+If you use this app you're agree.
+- KDouble doesn't save or share any information for it's use, but it use firebase crashlytics service only for crashes in app (and firebase use this crash information).
+I only use this information to prevent new crashes in the app.
+Please if you isn't agree with Firebase use (this conditions are in firebase web and can change, please read it), please you cannot use app.
+If you use it you are agree with all conditions and copyrights.

 ## Links